Rose Martini Vermouth Cocktail

-This Rose Martini Cocktail is a light, luscious, delicately sweet, and refreshing cocktail with a delicate rose aroma.
+This Rose Martini Vermouth Cocktail is a light, luscious, delicately sweet, and refreshing cocktail with a delicate rose aroma.
 You can make it with either dry Martini Vermouth or Martini Rosso.

 Jump to Recipe